illustration of developing human baby at 35 weeks

 What’s new with you?

 Are you feeling ready to have Baby in your home and your life?
-Even if emotionally that question might be hard to answer, make sure you’ve done what you need to do to prepare for your little one’s arrival from a practical perspective, like getting your little one’s sleeping space set up; getting some diapers, clothes, and any other basics; and looking into any necessary insurance changes you may want to make.
+Even if that question might be hard to answer emotionally, make sure you’ve done what you need to do to prepare for your little one’s arrival from a practical perspective, like getting your little one’s sleeping space set up with diapers, clothes, and any other basics, and looking into any necessary insurance changes you may want to make.

 Reviewed by the Ovia Health Clinical Team